The Comprehensive Guide to OpenSearch for Observability

 Question 3.

 Q.: What are the primary features of OpenSearch that make it suitable for observability?
-A.: OpenSearch offers a range of crucial features for observability, including full-text querying, application analytics, SQL query capabilities, asynchronous search, Piped Processing Language (PPL), Data Prepper for data collection, machine learning libraries, dashboards, and more.
-These features empower users to gather, analyze, and visualize data effectively.
+A.: OpenSearch offers features for observability, including full-text querying, application analytics, SQL query capabilities, asynchronous search, Piped Processing Language (PPL), Data Prepper for data collection, machine learning libraries, dashboards, and more.
+These features allow users to gather, analyze, and visualize data effectively.

 Question 4.

-Q.: In what use cases can OpenSearch be applied effectively for observability?
-A.: OpenSearch is versatile and can be applied in various observability use cases, such as application search, log analytics, end-to-end monitoring of Kubernetes, cloud-native SIEM solutions, business analytics, and observability for cloud infrastructure and applications.
-It excels in data collection, anomaly detection, root-cause analysis, and remediation.
+Q.: In what use cases can OpenSearch be applied effectively for observability? **A.: OpenSearch can be applied in various observability use cases, such as application search, log analytics, end-to-end monitoring of Kubernetes, cloud-native SIEM solutions, business analytics, and observability for cloud infrastructure and applications.
+It handles data collection, anomaly detection, root-cause analysis, and remediation well.**

 Question 5.

 Q.: What are the critical differences between OpenSearch and Elasticsearch?
-A.: One of the most significant differences is that OpenSearch remains open source, while Elasticsearch introduced non-open source licenses.
+A.: One significant difference is that OpenSearch remains open source, while Elasticsearch introduced non-open source licenses.
 OpenSearch also emphasizes vendor neutrality, active community contributions, access controls for centralized management (a premium feature in Elasticsearch), and a full suite of security features available for free, unlike Elasticsearch.

 Question 6.